 Florida Center for Unique Abilities

-The Florida Center for Unique Abilities will partner with the Florida Department of Exceptional Education and Student Services, the Florida Colleges and University System, The Association on Higher Education and Disability, Council for Exceptional Education, The Institute for Community Inclusion at the University of Boston (Think College), The Central Florida Disability Chamber, Greater Orlando Interagency Council, local school districts and other stakeholders to provide financial support to students with intellectual disabilities as they pursue opportunities to participate in on-campus college experiences and employment opportunities through degree, certificate, or non-degree programs.
+The Florida Center for Unique Abilities partners with the Florida Department of Exceptional Education and Student Services, the Florida Colleges and University System, The Association on Higher Education and Disability, Council for Exceptional Education, The Institute for Community Inclusion at the University of Boston (Think College), The Central Florida Disability Chamber, Greater Orlando Interagency Council, local school districts and other stakeholders to provide financial support to students with intellectual disabilities as they pursue opportunities to participate in on-campus college experiences and employment opportunities through degree, certificate, or non-degree programs.
 Students who have completed high school and qualify as a person with an intellectual disability may apply to one of Florida’s college programs.

 Florida Consortium on Inclusive Higher Education (FCIHE)

-The Florida Consortium on Inclusive Higher Education (FCIHE) is charged with increasing access to and engagement in college coursework and college life (clubs, organizations, and campus activities) culminating in a chosen career path and competitive employment for individuals with an intellectual disability.The Florida Consortium on Inclusive Higher Education represents a partnership between the University of Central Florida (UCF) and the University of South Florida St. Petersburg (USFSP), Florida International University (FIU), and the Florida State College of Jacksonville (FSCJ).
+The Florida Consortium on Inclusive Higher Education (FCIHE) is charged with increasing access to and engagement in college coursework and college life (clubs, organizations and campus activities) culminating in a chosen career path and competitive employment for individuals with an intellectual disability.The Florida Consortium on Inclusive Higher Education represents a partnership between the University of Central Florida (UCF) and the University of South Florida St. Petersburg (USFSP), Florida International University (FIU) and the Florida State College of Jacksonville (FSCJ).
 The Consortium was funded in 2015, $2.5 million dollars over five (5) years through a federal grant authorized by the Higher Education Opportunity Act of 2008.

 Provides matrix on postsecondary programs for students with intellectual disabilities in Florida.

-Florida Department of Education - Bureau of Exceptional Education and Student Services (BEESS): Accommodations and Modifications for Students with Disabilities (Career and Adult Education)
+Florida Department of Education - Bureau of Exceptional Education and Student Services (BEESS): Accommodations and Modifications for Students with Disabilities (Career and Adult Education) (pdf)

 Describes available accommodations and modifications that students in secondary and postsecondary career education and adult general education programs may need.

-Florida Developmental Disabilities Council: Postsecondary Program Replication Guide
+Florida Developmental Disabilities Council: Postsecondary Program Replication Guide (pdf)

-Provides informational guide on how to design postsecondary career and technical program for students with intellectual disabilities at Florida Colleges.
+Provides an informational guide on how to design postsecondary career and technical program for students with intellectual disabilities at Florida Colleges.